mozilla-mobile/mozilla-vpn-client/scripts/README.md

 # CI tools

-- ./ci/check_colors.py - check QML files and color files to ensure multiple themes are supported
+- ./ci/check_colors.py - check QML files and color files to ensure multiple themes are supported.
+More information available in `assets-and-colors.md`.
 - ./ci/check_images.py - check QML files to ensure they use the style that allows for different assets for dark mode and light mode.
-More information available in `assets.md`.
+More information available in `assets-and-colors.md`.
 - ./ci/check_jsonschema.py - check JSON schemas for addons, guides, etc.
 - ./ci/check_lang_names.py - confirms all language names are set up for translation in the other languages
 - ./ci/check_qrc.py - check qrc files to avoid duplicate entries and other errors